 For Linux Mint users seeking a robust solution for digital photo management, digiKam offers a compelling package.
 This open-source application is a comprehensive platform for managing, editing, and organizing digital photos.
-This guide will focus on how to install digiKam on Linux Mint 21 or the older stable release of Linux Mint 20.
+This guide will focus on how to install digiKam on Linux Mint 21 or 20.

 Why digiKam Stands Out for Linux Mint Users

 - Cost-Effective: digiKam is free and open-source, offering many features without subscription fees or hidden costs.

 - Feature-Rich: From basic photo organization to advanced editing tools like face recognition and geotagging, digiKam caters to both novice and professional photographers.